LukeShortCloud/rootpages/src/ansible.rst

     - debug: msg="Copying example.conf failed."
       when: copy_example|failed

-Sources:

-1. "Ansible Return Values."
-2. "Ansible Error Handling In Playbooks."
+[16]

 Set Fact
 ''''''''

 New variables can be defined set the "set\_fact" module.
 These are added to the available variables/facts tied to a inventory host.
-[1]
+[54]

 Syntax: